 Once the weed membrane is in place and held down securely with pegs tip the wheelbarrow, or empty the bags directly onto the area.

 Finally spread & level with a soil rake or end of a wide mouth shovel.

 Frequently asked Questions

 Yes .
-Garden slate chippings are recycled material from the roofing industry .
-Also, completely reusable.
+Garden slate chippings are environmentally friendly as they are recycled material from the roofing and slate industry .

-No. Slate will not change the soils pH and wont damage lime hating plants.
+Slate will not change the soils pH and will not damage lime hating plants.

-If using on a flower bed then consider what will retain the chippings?
+If using on a flower bed then consider what will retain the chippings.
 Remember, ideally they need to be 5 – 6cm deep.
-Not retaining them could mean your chippings fall onto the lawn, patio etc.
+Not retaining them could mean your chippings spill over onto the lawn & patio etc.

 A light grey will go along way to lightening darker areas of the garden.
 Using a lighter tone of slate will turn a dingy backyard into one that feels light, spacey and modern.

 To reduce weed germination a highly durable membrane is essential to prevent weeds, even if laying over block paving.

 A couple of methods I have used in the past.